 The policies of the personnel are formulated effectively by the personnel manager.
-Hence, he is providing assistance to the top management.
+Hence, he is assisting the top management.

 He acts like a mediator - A linking pin between employees and management.

-He ensures consistent administration of the personnel policies of the organization.
+He ensures consistent administration of the personnel policies of the organisation.